craigprotzel/agile-web/01_Introduction_and_Web_Fundamentals/README.md

 ##### V. Homework
 * Read - [Data + Design - Ch.15 Importance of Color, Fonts, & Icons](https://infoactive.co/data-design/ch15)
 * Read - [Intrducing Wireframes to Your Design Process](http://webdesign.tutsplus.com/articles/introducing-wireframes-to-your-design-process--webdesign-13284)
 * Read - [Ch.3 of Interactive Data Viz for the Web by Scott Murray](http://chimera.labs.oreilly.com/books/1230000000345/index.html) up to but not including the part on javascript.
-Also note, the link appears to Ch.3 appears to be broken.
-Make sure you sscroll to the beginning of Chapter 3 and start from there.)
+Note, in my browser, the link to Ch.3 scrolls to the middle of the chapter.
+Make sure you scroll up and start at the beginning of Chapter 3.)
 * Review - Web Edu resources listed above
 * Create - a wireframe for Project #1